LoginRadius/docs/content/guide/mfa/index.md

 ## Step 1: Enable Two Factor Authentication

-1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click **Security** and then navigate to the **Two Factor Authentication** section.
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, select your app, then from the left navigation panel, click **Security** and then navigate to the **Two Factor Authentication** section.
 Click on the switch to enable the Two Factor Authentication Add-On.

    ![alt_text](images/addon-switch.png "image_tooltip")